christophergarthwood/appdevstig_docs/Template_003_ApplicationConfigurationGuideStandard.md

 ## [Software Application Name] Description

 ***Example:***
-The OFM Consolidated System (CS) is a RHEL based system comprised if individual components: Create Seed, 3DOG, Mixed Layer Depth (MLD), BioCAST, and product generation which create consume / produce the other components data to create a forecast run-stream.
+The OFM Consolidated System (CS) is a RHEL based system comprised of individual components: Create Seed, 3DOG, Mixed Layer Depth (MLD), BioCAST, and product generation which create consume / produce the other components data to create a forecast run-stream.
 The run-stream will be run via Unix Korn shell via either crontab or batch system commands.
 The CS is designed to run as a single process or in a batch system, such as TORQUE.
 Design philosophy is to log meaningfully and heavily but in a configurable fashion.
 A dedicated logging solution is in place for the SH, Fortran 90, and Python 3 components of the system.
 Another design philosophy is to fail fast, meaning to validate the requirements defined in environment variables such as executables, files and directories expected for execution.
 If a required component is not present the system fails quickly with meaningful output to help zero in on the discrepancy and support faster re-execution / setup.

 Environment variables will be utilized for persistence of variables that are used for single components or shared among components.
 Two levels of variable complexity exist: general & advanced.
 General variables are those variables that must be tailored, typically to suit a particular environment, and advanced variables represent esoteric values specific to the application that require both a greater degree of Oceanographic understanding as well as programming experience.
 Two configuration files will exist: regional and global.
 The regional environment variables are specific to a particular geographically oriented domain such as Red Sea or Gulf of Mexico whereby changing specific values is necessary to support general functionality for the region.
 Global variables are those variables that are used by 1 to N components and will not change, necessarily, due to regional concerns.

 The consolidated system is a series of shell scripts and configuration files that orchestrate a run-stream for processing Optical Forecast data.  ofm_cs.sh calls the core environment file (see Setup) to have cognizance of the environment.
 Given the arguments passed in the Command Line Interface (CLI) the region of interest is sourced.

 Within the regional environment file is the function_names array.
-This array coupled with the regional configuration file (see Setup) build the concept of a run-stream.
+This array coupled with the regional configuration file (see Setup) builds the concept of a run-stream.
 What is a run-stream?
-A series of tasks executed in a specific order, chained off each other to produce a final result.
+A series of tasks executed in a specific order, chained off each other to produce a result.

-All core support functions are defined in the `ofm_functions` directory and accessed via the `FPATH` variable which is refered in the Setup documentation and Korn Shell documentation.
-Each sub-component of OFM-CS is wrapped by a corresponding high level script which in turn has an internal: prep, validation, run, and post function.
+All core support functions are defined in the `ofm_functions` directory and accessed via the `FPATH` variable which is referred in the Setup documentation and Korn Shell documentation.
+Each sub-component of OFM-CS is wrapped by a corresponding high-level script which in turn has an internal: prep, validation, run, and post function.

 The information outlined below represents a snapshot of the test environment and full domain of all IT requirements for the system.